-The Jackaroo was essentially a Tiger Moth in which the centre-fuselage had been widened to accommodate four seats, in two pairs.
+The Jackaroo was essentially a Tiger Moth in which the center-fuselage had been widened to accommodate four seats, in two pairs.
 The overall width of the fuselage was 36 in (0.91 m) compared with 23.5 in (0.60 m) on the standard Tiger Moth.

 Originally, the basic Jackaroo was designed as a dual-purpose aircraft, with interchangeable top deckings, so that it could be adapted into a single-seat agricultural aircraft with a hopper for 550 lb (250 kg) of dust for crop-spraying and top-dressing duties.
 This configuration was eventually made only to special order, as the standard four-seater was found to be readily convertible for agricultural duties by removing the two starboard seats and inserting in their place either a dust hopper or spray-tank.

-Normal welded steel-tube construction was used for the new centre-fuselage section, and an additional steel-tube bay was inserted in the fuselage forward of the centre-section wing struts, so that the engine was mounted further forward to offset the greater weight aft of the C.G.
+Normal welded steel-tube construction was used for the new center-fuselage section, and an additional steel-tube bay was inserted in the fuselage forward of the center-section wing struts, so that the engine was mounted further forward to offset the greater weight aft of the C.G.
 The new structure picked up on existing fuselage fittings and the dual controls were maintained in tandem.
 Entry into the enclosed cabin was by forward-hinged doors.

 No modifications were made to the wings, interplane struts, tail surfaces or rear fuselage.
 But the wider fuselage required an extension of the center-section by 12.5 in (0.32 m) and this had the effect of increasing the wing span and the wing area).
 Similarly, the landing gear track was increased to 6 ft 3.5 in (1.92 m).
 The wheels were fitted with simple mechanical disc brakes of Goodyear design, and a tailwheel could be fitted to production Jackaroos in place of the usual skid.